 There is currently no cure for chronic kidney disease, but there are options available to prevent the condition worsening and to relieve the uncomfortable symptoms.
 When you are diagnosed with the condition your medical professional will discuss the treatment options available with you.
 It is important to remember that while there a variety of treatments that can be used, each case is different.

 The treatment you receive will rely mainly on the stage of your CKD.
-In the early stages of kidney disease, many people do not realise they have the condition due to the lack of symptoms and the condition is often only picked up through routine blood or urine tests.
+In the early stages of kidney disease, many people do not realise they have the condition.
+This is due to the lack of symptoms.
+The condition is often only picked up through routine blood or urine tests.

 Lifestyle Changes and Medication